bunsvr/router/README.md

 See the docs [here](https://bunsvr.netlify.app/modules/_bunsvr_router.html).

 ## Benchmark
-Clone the [reposity](https://github.com/bunsvr/router).
+Clone this [reposity](https://github.com/bunsvr/benchmark).
 Go into the root directory and run `bun bench`.
 Wait around a minute and the result will be printed in the console.

 You can see the benchmark result [here](/bench/results.md).